 - Dragging and dropping either a user onto a device or a device onto a user's channel tab.

-Tip: After a device is linked to a user, it will follow the user's configuration instantly.
-Meaning, configuring your user is now live!
+Notice: After a device has been linked to a user, it will instantly follow the user's configuration and potentially overwrite local configuration!

 Assign user to a device¶

-To assign a user to a device, you can either directly click on a device in the devices tree or select one from the devices overview and press the device's details page.button on the top right of the window.
-Both will bring up the
+To assign a user to a device, you can either directly click on a device in the index tree or select one from the devices overview and press the button on the top right of the window.
+Both will bring up a device's details page.

-Next, you have to switch to the Settings tab and find the user settings card.
-Here you can choose a user from our configuration via the
+Next, you have to switch to the settings tab and find the user settings card.
+Here you can choose a user from your configuration via the

 Select User drop-down menu.